KaziRamisaRifa/Customer-Churn-Prediction-using-Machine-Learning/README.md

 ## Credits

 This project was created by [KaziRamisaRifa](https://github.com/kaziramisarifa).
+An Standalone Machine Learning Project From Scratch.